Day 1 Honolulu-Pearl Harbor-Oahu-Honolulu(54 miles)

 Tour concludes upon return to your hotel at approximately 5:00pm.

 Security restrictions at Pearl Harbor will be enforced.
 Please do not bring large bags or anything that could offer concealment.
-If this is unavoidable, storage is available at Pearl Harbor for $3.00.
+No IPad cases and clutch wallets allowed.
+Wallet must be the size of a regular size cell phone.
+Storage is available at Pearl Harbor for $5.00 per bag.

 Lunch stop en route, meal purchase on own.